-- Our Clear Aligner segment consists of our Invisalign system which includes Invisalign Full, Express/Lite, Teen, Assist, Vivera retainers, along with our training and ancillary products for treating malocclusion. - Our Scanner segment consists of intra-oral scanning systems and additional services available with the intra-oral scanners that provide digital alternatives to the traditional cast models.
+- Our Clear Aligner segment consists of our Invisalign System products along with our training and ancillary products for malocclusion.
+Clear Aligner segment also includes revenue from the sale of aligners to SDC under our supply agreement which is recorded after eliminating outstanding intercompany transactions. - Our Scanner and Services ("Scanner") segment consists of intraoral scanning systems and additional services available with the intraoral scanners that provide digital alternatives to the traditional cast models.
 This segment includes our iTero scanner and OrthoCAD services.